gudleik/rack-casual/README.md

 A simple Rack middleware that does authentication using CAS or a token.
 It kicks in whenever a 401 response is returned from the server.

-Compability
+Tested with
 ===========

-* Ruby 1.8.7 and 1.9.2
+* Ruby 1.8.7 / 1.9.2
 * CAS 2.0 using rubycas-server
 * Rails 3 and ActiveRecord 3
 * Sinatra 1.0

+Although ActiveRecord is not required, it uses ActiveRecord-ish methods to find and create users.
+See examples/sinatra_app.rb for an example of which required methods the user model must support.

 Installation
 ============

 ### Sinatra

     $ gem install 'rack-casual'

-See examples/sinatra_app.rb for a sample app.
+See examples/sinatra_app.rb for a sample Sinatra app.

 ### Rails 3